ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 documenting deployed congestion control algorithms that cannot be changed by IETF or IRTF review are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).

-# Specification of Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
-when, and only when, they appear in all capitals, as shown here.

 # Specifying Algorithms for Use in Controlled Environments {#controlled-environments}